- Published on

 - Headlamp — Deployed in-cluster for team members who prefer a web UI.
 The CNCF backing gives me confidence in its longevity.

-Migration Path from OpenLens
+Migration path from OpenLens

 - Try Freelens first — It's the closest thing to OpenLens and requires minimal adjustment